 The calibrated Oscillator is used to time the EEPROM accesses.
-Table 7-4 lists the typical programming time for EEPROM access from the CPU.
+Table 7-1 lists the typical programming time for EEPROM access from the CPU.

-Figure 7-4.
+Table 7-1.
 EEPROM Programming Time

-Symbol Number of Calibrated RC Oscillator Cycles (1) Typ Programming Time EEPROM Write (from CPU) 8448 8.5 ms
+Symbol Number of Calibrated RC Oscillator Cycles (1) Typ Programming Time EEPROM write (from CPU) 8448 8.5ms

 Note: 1.
-Uses 1 MHz clock, independent of CKSEL Fuse settings.
+Uses 1MHz clock, independent of CKSEL Fuse setting.

 The following code examples show one assembly and one C function for writing to the EEPROM.
 The examples assume that interrupts are controlled (for example by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
-The examples also assume that no Flash boot loader is present in the software.
-If such code is present, the EEPROM write function must also wait for any ongoing SPM command to finish.
+The examples also assume that no Flash Boot Loader is present in the software.
+If such code is present, the EEPROM write function must also wait for any ongoing SPM command to finish

-'''

-Assembly Code Example

-EEPROM_write:

-; Wait for completion of previous write

-sbic EECR, EEWE

-rjmp EEPROM_write

-; Set up address (r18:r17) in address register

-out EEARH, r18

-out EEARL, r17

-; Write data (r16) to data register

-out EEDR, r16

-; Write logical one to EEMWE

-sbi EECR, EEMWE

-; Start eeprom write by setting EEWE

-sbi EECR, EEWE

-ret

-C Code Example

-void EEPROM_write(unsigned int uiAddress, unsigned char ucData)

-/ Wait for completion of previous write /

-while (EECR & (1<<EEWE))

-/ Set up address and data registers /

-EEAR = uiAddress;

-EEDR = ucData;

-/ Write logical one to EEMWE /

-EECR \mid = (1 << EEMWE);

-/ Start eeprom write by setting EEWE /

-EECR \mid = (1 << EEWE);

-}

-'''
+Assembly Code Example EEPROM_write: ; Wait for completion of previous write EECR, EEWE rjmp EEPROM write ; Set up address (r18:r17) in address register EEARH, r18 EEARL, r17 out ; Write data (r16) to data register EEDR,r16 out ; Write logical one to EEMWE EECR, EEMWE sbi ; Start eeprom write by setting EEWE EECR, EEWE ret C Code Example void EEPROM_write(unsigned int uiAddress, unsigned char ucData) { / Wait for completion of previous write / while(EECR & (1<<EEWE)) / Set up address and data registers / EEAR = uiAddress; EEDR = ucData; / Write logical one to EEMWE / $EECR \mid = (1 < < EEMWE);$ / Start eeprom write by setting EEWE / $EECR \mid = (1 < < EEWE);$ }

 The next code examples show assembly and C functions for reading the EEPROM.
-The examples assume that interrupts are controlled so that no interrupts will occur during execution of these functions.
+The examples assume that interrupts are controlled so that no interrupts will occur during execution of these functions

-'''

-Assembly Code Example

-EEPROM read:

-; Wait for completion of previous write

-sbic EECR, EEWE

-rjmp EEPROM_read

-; Set up address (r18:r17) in address register

-out EEARH, r18

-out EEARL, r17

-; Start eeprom read by writing EERE

-sbi EECR, EERE

-; Read data from data register

-in

-r16,EEDR

-ret

-C Code Example

-unsigned char EEPROM_read(unsigned int uiAddress)

-/ Wait for completion of previous write /

-while (EECR & (1<<EEWE))

-;

-/ Set up address register /

-EEAR = uiAddress;

-/ Start eeprom read by writing EERE /

-EECR = (1 << EERE);

-/ Return data from data register /

-return EEDR;

-}

-'''
+Assembly Code Example EEPROM_read: ; Wait for completion of previous write EECR, EEWE rjmp EEPROM read ; Set up address (r18:r17) in address register EEARH, r18 EEARL, r17 out ; Start eeprom read by writing EERE EECR, EERE ; Read data from data register in r16,EEDR ret C Code Example unsigned char EEPROM_read(unsigned int uiAddress) / Wait for completion of previous write / while(EECR & (1<<EEWE)) / Set up address register / EEAR = uiAddress; / Start eeprom read by writing EERE / $EECR \mid = (1 < < EERE);$ / Return data from data register / return EEDR;